 - Automatic — automatic start during Windows boot.

-- AutomaticDelayedStart — startup after system boot.
+- AutomaticDelayedStart — startup after operating system boot.

 - Manual — manual start.